 My maternal grandparents were: Richard Stanley Jones (19??-1979) and Dora Bloor (1906-1990).

-I have a sister Hilary Diana Heath-Caldwell (born 1957) and a brother Michael Daniel Heath-Caldwell (born 1961).
+I have a sister Hilary and a brother Michael.

 One of the reasons behind setting up this family history website was that I wanted to find out more about how the internet worked.
 By the year 2000 the internet had not yet become part of everyone’s life but it was easy to see how much of an effect it was going to have and in particular the way that it was allowing people to easily source obscure information.

 While helping my friend out I was speaking to one of his customers who was looking for a Surveyor.
 This customer did not want to work through a ‘middle man’ company.
-He said ‘What I want is a website for building surveys that operates directly.
+He said “What I want is a website offering surveyors that operates directly.
 I just want to put my property details and my contact details into it and then I want it to immediately come up with half a dozen sets of estimates directly from Surveyors.
-I then want to be able to contact the Surveyors directly and I want them to be able to contact me directly’.
+I then want to be able to contact the Surveyors directly and I want them to be able to contact me directly”.

 Afterwards I mulled this over and then thought, what an exceedingly good idea!
 I could see that with the rapid take up of the internet it would become much easier for customers to make direct contact with suppliers.
 All that was missing were the specialised websites that would make this possible.